cardgate/umbraco/README.md

 ## Preparation

 The usage of this module requires that you have obtained CardGate RESTful API credentials.
 Please visit [My Cardgate](https://my.cardgate.com/) and retrieve your RESTful API username and password, or contact your accountmanager.

 ## Installation

-1. Install the **package.xml** like any other plug-in.
+1. Install the **package.xml** like any other module.

-2. All payment methods can be configured via the plug-in once you have installed it..
+2. All payment methods can be configured via the module once you have installed it..

 ## Requirements